Simo-Z/predicting_house_prices/README.md

 # Supervised Machine Learning: Predicting House Prices

-1. Create a model to predict whether a house is expensive or not.
+1. **Classification:** Create a model to predict whether a house is expensive or not.
-2. Create a model to predict the exact price of a house.
+2. **Regression:** Create a model to predict the exact price of a house.